DoctorTonyTonyChopper/CCL1/README.md

 ### 01-02-2025
 - Adjust the names in the code 🚨🚨
-- Change background of the page 👨🏽‍🔧
+- Add a proper background (image) for the website 👨🏽‍🔧
 - Adjust sound for drone 👨🏽‍🔧
 - Adjust sound for enemy 👨🏽‍🔧
 - Maybe the thrown Shuriken should be animated? 👨🏽‍🔧